nviennot/irb-config/README.md

 * The RSpec/Cucumber context run with your test environment, including your test database settings.
 Furthermore, whenever you run the rspec command, all your classes are reloaded with `reload!`.
+* The pry debugger can misbehave: The break format `file:line` does not work here for some reason.
+Posted a [pull request](https://github.com/nixme/pry-debugger/pull/18).
+  Also the rails console won't close once a break point has been used, to be fixed.

 Vim Integration
 ----------------